ufs-community/land-DA_workflow/docs/source/Introduction.rst

 The Land DA System citation is as follows and should be used when presenting results based on research conducted with the Land DA System:

 UFS Development Team.
-(2023, March 2).
-Unified Forecast System (UFS) Land Data Assimilation System (Land DA) (Version v1.0.0).
+(2023, March 6).
+Unified Forecast System (UFS) Land Data Assimilation (DA) System (Version v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.7675721

 .. _Background: